loricso/sgrodolix/README.md

-# Sgrodolix | Sgrodolibrix
+# sgrodolix • sgrodolibrix
-> "so basically sgrodolix is."
+> "so basically sgrodolix is." \
 > ~ sgrodolix founders